-- Encourage Neighborhood Associations to incorporate urban forestry elements and planting projects into Neighborhood Action Plans; assist with implementation of these projects. - Give presentations to at least 12 neighborhood meetings. - Submit articles for inclusion in neighborhood newsletters. - Encourage neighborhoods to apply for grants and seek sponsors to implement urban forestry projects; provide assistance if necessary. - Continue Urban Forestry Commission liaison program through neighborhood outreach. - Nominate for the Gordon and Sylvia MacWilliams Evergreen Award (Mac Award) those neighborhood associations that meet the following criteria: implemented a neighborhood tree planting with Friends of Trees or others, have an active Neighborhood Tree Steward and have urban forestry elements in Neighborhood Action Plan. - Recognize those who strive to help the City of Vancouver attain its adopted goal of 28 percent urban tree canopy cover through the Tree Canopy Achievement Program (TreeCAP) designation program. - Communicate and promote the benefits of trees and the importance of an effective Urban Forestry program to City Council, local decision-makers, media and the general public. - Engage volunteers in hands-on urban forestry projects such as tree plantings, invasive species removal, young tree care and tree pruning. - Use existing and new communications and marketing tools to deliver priority messages to target audiences on a seasonally-appropriate timeframe. - Incorporate Community Based Social Marketing strategies into all outreach and education programs to promote sustainable behavior change and increase public awareness of tree care and tree benefits. - Maintain Urban Forestry website as a comprehensive and dynamic source for urban forestry information. - Utilize available free media such as CVTV videos, NextDoor website and newsletter articles to deliver targeted messages and share Urban Forestry activities. - Release at least one media advisory (press release) regularly and as needed to promote educational and community engagement opportunities, tree health care and seasonal tree communications, such as summer watering and fall leaf management. - Recognize extraordinary contributions to Urban Forestry through the Silva Bolds Whitfield Award plaque, located at 13th and Main streets in downtown Vancouver. - Increase visibility of Urban Forestry by having a table presence at six or more community events, such as the Recycled Arts Festival, Earth Day, Noon Concerts, and Sturgeon Festival.
+- Encourage Neighborhood Associations to incorporate urban forestry elements and planting projects into Neighborhood Action Plans; assist with implementation of these projects. - Give presentations to at least 12 neighborhood meetings. - Submit articles for inclusion in neighborhood newsletters. - Encourage neighborhoods to apply for grants and seek sponsors to implement urban forestry projects; provide assistance if necessary. - Continue Urban Forestry Commission liaison program through neighborhood outreach. - Nominate for the Gordon and Sylvia MacWilliams Evergreen Award (Mac Award) those neighborhood associations that meet the following criteria: implemented a neighborhood tree planting with Friends of Trees or others, have an active Neighborhood Tree Steward and have urban forestry elements in Neighborhood Action Plan. - Recognize those who strive to help the City of Vancouver attain its adopted goal of 28 percent urban tree canopy cover through the Tree Canopy Achievement Program (TreeCAP) designation program. - Communicate and promote the benefits of trees and the importance of an effective Urban Forestry program to City Council, local decision-makers, media and the general public. - Engage volunteers in hands-on urban forestry projects such as tree plantings, invasive species removal, young tree care and tree pruning. - Use existing and new communications and marketing tools to deliver priority messages to target audiences on a seasonally-appropriate timeframe. - Incorporate Community Based Social Marketing strategies into outreach and education programs to promote sustainable behavior change and increase public awareness of tree care and tree benefits. - Maintain Urban Forestry website as a comprehensive and dynamic source for urban forestry information. - Utilize available free media such as CVTV videos, NextDoor and newsletter articles to deliver targeted messages and share Urban Forestry activities. - Release media advisory (press release) regularly and as needed to promote educational and community engagement opportunities, tree health care and seasonal tree communications, such as summer watering and fall leaf management. - Recognize extraordinary contributions to Urban Forestry through the Silva Bolds Whitfield Award plaque, located at 13th and Main streets in downtown Vancouver.

+Increase visibility of Urban Forestry by having a table presence at community events.